exceptionless/Website/2016-05-26-session-heartbeats-no-longer-count-towards-plan-limits.md

 ## Noise

-After releasing the sessions feature, **it didn&#8217;t take us long to notice that the heartbeats were noise**.
-However, we knew that users wanted to see what their customers or users were doing while being active throughout the session, so we didn&#8217;t remove them.
+After releasing the sessions feature, **it didn't take us long to notice that the heartbeats were noise**.
+However, we knew that users wanted to see what their customers or users were doing while being active throughout the session, so we didn't remove them.

-We knew they were counting towards plan limits, causing some users to reach theirs quickly, and we knew they were adding noise, thus limiting the feature&#8217;s value, but we also wanted to keep the feature alive because of the _potential_ value offered.
+We knew they were counting towards plan limits, causing some users to reach theirs quickly, and we knew they were adding noise, thus limiting the feature's value, but we also wanted to keep the feature alive because of the _potential_ value offered.
 So, we had to react and make the entire feature more feasible, streamlined, and cheap.

 ## Back to the Drawing Board